Gymnastics: TeamGym

-TeamGym is a form of competition created by the European Union of Gymnastics, named originally EuroTeam.
+TeamGym is a form of competition created by the European Union of Gymnastics, originally named EuroTeam.
 The first official competition was held in Finland in 1996.
 TeamGym events consist of three sections: women, men and mixed teams.
 Athletes compete in three different disciplines: floor, tumbling and trampette.
-In common for the performance is effective teamwork, good technique in the elements and spectacular acrobatic skills.
-There is no World Championships however there has been a European Championships held since 2010.
+Teams require effective teamwork and tumbling technique.
+There is no World Championships; however, there has been a European Championships held since 2010.

 Wheel gymnastics

-Wheel gymnasts do exercises in a large wheel known as the Rhönrad, gymnastics wheel, gym wheel, or German wheel, in the beginning also known as ayro wheel, aero wheel, and Rhon rod.
+Wheel gymnasts do exercises in a large wheel known as the Rhönrad, gymnastics wheel, gym wheel, or German wheel.
+It has also been known as the ayro wheel, aero wheel, and Rhon rod.

 There are four core categories of exercise: straight line, spiral, vault and cyr wheel.
 The first World Championships was held in 1995.

 Mallakhamba

 Mallakhamba (Marathi: मल्लखम्ब) is a traditional Indian sport in which a gymnast performs feats and poses in concert with a vertical wooden pole or rope.
 The word also refers to the pole used in the sport.